 However, in the year 1614, the Ahoms saw a complete defeat bringing an end to their rule but the rivalry between the Ahoms and the Nishis continued for a long time.

-1. Ganga Lake.
 One of the most popular places to visit in Ita Nagar, Ganga Lake is typically known for its iconic scenic beauty.
-The calm environment, the lush greenery and the lofty mountains around this lake make it a must-visit tourist attraction.
+The calm environment, the lush greenery, and the lofty mountains around this lake make it a must-visit tourist attraction.

-2. Ita Fort.
-A significant landmark of the ancient times, situated at the Papum Pare district, it is quite a fascinating travel getaway.
+A significant landmark of ancient times, situated at the Papum Pare district, it is quite a fascinating travel getaway.
 And now, it has turned into one of the main tourist spots.
 The word 'Ita' refers to the bricks in the Ahom language.

-4. Rupa Hill Station.
-Placed at a distance of 20km from Itanagar, this place is a must-visit for travellers.
+Placed at a distance of 20km from Itanagar, this place is a must-visit for travelers.
 Alongside this, you can also appreciate the untouched beauty of nature.
-The borders of this place are on the banks of Tenga, making this truly an incredible sight for the tourists.
+The borders of this place are on the banks of Tenga, making this truly an incredible sight for tourists.
 You also get to appreciate the green attractive grasslands along with the scenic mountains making it just the perfect spot for a weekend gateway.

-Itanagar is a very interesting place to explore.
+Itanagar is a very interesting place to explore in Arunachal Pradesh.
 The vibe of Itanagar is very fresh and amazing to explore.
 Itanagar is located at a distance of 1,577, 709, 1,504, and 570 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

-By Train.
-The nearest railway station is the Harmuti Junction.
+The nearest railway station is Harmuti Junction.
 It is located 35-40 km from Itanagar and has fairly good connectivity with other Indian cities.

-By Road.
-You can also consider travelling via road to Itanagar as well.
-Depending upon your location you can choose to travel here by your own vehicle, cab or even a bus.
+You can also consider traveling via road to Itanagar as well.
+Depending upon your location you can choose to travel here by your own vehicle, cab, or even bus.
 From Guwahati, there are buses to Itanagar, the fares are starting from Rs.650.

 Here is how you can reach here by the following road network.